projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

    Performance-Critical I/O Resources

-The key to implementing mediated pass-through for a specific device is to define the right policy for various I/O resources.
+The key to implementing mediated passthrough for a specific device is to define the right policy for various I/O resources.

 Virtualization Policies for GPU Resources